mouhsnimohamed/qzulu/src/pages/index.md

 ---
 heading: What we do
 templateKey: index-page
-title: ' '
-image: /img/qzulutoken-introduction-image.jpg
 subheading: >-
-  Introducing QZulu Token, the pathway to participating in the empowerment and transformation of lives through Quantum technology and economic development.
+  Introducing QZulu Token, the pathway to participating in the empowerment and transformation of lives through Quantum technology and economic development
 mainpitch:
   title: Why Qzulu token
   description: >